Black-Beard-Sdk/jslt/README.md

 Select just a part of the output document

 #### Mode
-Mode is a function that serialize the output document.
+the keyword Mode expect a function that serialize and format the output document.

 ##### to_block()
 If the output is an array